Oldest house in Cape May Point lost, but may save others

-CAPE MAY POINT — Workers were cutting through 200-year-old, hand-made nails and pulling up 16-foot length floorboards from what is believed to be the oldest house in the borough last week.
+CAPE MAY POINT — Workers last week cut through 200-year-old, handmade nails and pulled up 16-foot floorboards from what is believed to be the oldest house in the borough.

 They were salvaging what they could from the home on Cape Avenue, much of which was built in 1800 to 1815 in Lower Township and moved twice — landing in its current location in the 1940s, according to architectural historian Joan Berkey.

-It is about to be demolished by its owners, to make way for new construction, part of a trend that has long-time locals worried that their sleepy beachside community of historic homes and cottages is disappearing under the pressure of high real estate values.
+It is about to be demolished by its owners to make way for new construction, part of a trend that has longtime locals worried their sleepy beachside community of historic homes and cottages is disappearing under the pressure of high real estate values.

 "Developers come down, change everything around, and the borough is weak about protecting its buildings and houses," said John Reilly, who has lived here at least part time for most of his 62 years.

-Many old structures have already been lost, or will soon be, Reilly said, including the rambling St. Mary's By the Sea, a 1909 retreat for nuns that is one of the most recognizable buildings in town.
-The nuns plan to demolish it in 2021 or soon thereafter, and return the land to nature, because of an ongoing erosion problem, the nuns have said.
+Many old structures have already been lost, or soon will be, Reilly said, including St. Mary's By the Sea, a 1909 retreat for nuns that is one of the most recognizable buildings in town.
+The nuns plan to demolish it in 2021, or soon thereafter, and return the land to nature because of an ongoing erosion problem.

 The house that is being demolished sits on a large lot and was sold in 2015 for $800,000 by the Theobald family, with the verbal understanding it would be preserved, some members have said.